weilix88/buildsimhub_python_api/README.md

 The `create_model()` function has in total 4 parameters.
 1. `file_dir` (required): the absolute local directory of your EnergyPlus / OpenStudio model (e.g., "/Users/weilixu/Desktop/5ZoneAirCooled.idf")
 2. `comment`(optional): The description of the model version that will be uploaded to your folder.
 The default message is `Upload through Python API`
 3. `simulationType` (optional): The simulation Type should be generated from [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class.
-This class manages the simulation type as well as how many agents you want to assign to this simulation job.
-Default is `regular` simulation which uses 1 agent to do the cloud simulation.
+This class manages the simulation type as well as how many agents you want to assign to this simulation job. **It should be noted that if this parameter is not used, then create_model method will not run simulation**
 4. `agent` (optional): The agent number is a property of [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class.
 If fast simulation is selected, then the default of agent will be 2.

 This method returns two types of information:
 If sucess: `success`
 or error message states what was wrong in your request.

+### run_simulation
+The `run_simulation()` function can be called inside a simulation job if the simulation is not conducted.
+The function has two parameters:
+1. `simulationType` (optional): The simulation Type should be generated from [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class.
+This class manages the simulation type as well as how many agents you want to assign to this simulation job. **It should be noted that if this parameter is not used, then create_model method will not run simulation**
+2. `agent` (optional): The agent number is a property of [SimulationType](https://github.com/weilix88/buildsimhub_python_api/blob/master/BuildSimHubAPI/helpers/simulationType.py) class.
+If fast simulation is selected, then the default of agent will be 2.

 ### track_simulaiton
 The `track_simulation()` function does not require any parameters.
 However, it is required that a successful cloud simulation is created and running on the cloud.
 Otherwise, you will receive this message by calling this function: